univention/univention-corporate-server/doc/manual/monitoring/nagios.rst

 ======

 With UCS 5.0 support for the Nagios server component has been discontinued.
-Yet, the systems can still be monitored, e.g. by UCS 4.4 Nagios servers, as described in the UCS 4.4 manual.
+Yet, the systems can still be monitored, vie NRPE.

 .. _nagios-installation: